Grievance Procedure Under the Americans with Disabilities Act/Rehabilitation Act

 Claims of discrimination due to a disability (including the denial of a reasonable accommodation of a disability by a person or Office, such as a faculty member, department chair or any administrator responsible for a service area) can be resolved through direct consultation with the person involved.
-The Director of Human Resources and Associate Dean of Students for Multicultural Affairs and Accessibility Services ("Associate Dean"), who serve as ADA/504 Coordinators for employees and students, respectively, are available to advise or assist individuals who seek to resolve a dispute by direct consultation.
-If the Human Resources Office or the Dean of Students Office is the alleged source of a dispute, the individual may seek advice or assistance from the Executive Director of the Office of the President, who serves as the ADA/504 Compliance Officer for the College.
+The Director of Human Resources and Associate Dean of Students for Multicultural Affairs and Accessibility Services (“Associate Dean”), who serve as ADA/504 Coordinators for employees and students, respectively, are available to advise or assist individuals who seek to resolve a dispute by direct consultation.
+If the Human Resources Office or the Dean of Students Office is the alleged source of a dispute, the individual may seek advice or assistance from the Chief of Staff and Secretary to Board of Trustees, who serves as the ADA/504 Compliance Officer for the College.

 Director of Human Resources